bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

 # EdgeHAR: Efficient Human Activity Recognition Using IMU Sensors

 ### Project Overview
 This project addresses the challenge of deploying Human Activity Recognition (HAR) on edge devices with limited processing power.
 We processed 50Hz accelerometer data from 2 three-axial Axivity AX3 accelerometers to classify distinct activities, including static postures (Sitting, Standing) and dynamic movements (Running, Cycling, Stairs).
-We used the harth dataset for this project (https://github.com/ntnu-ai-lab/harth-ml-experiments/tree/main/harth)

 This repo is a submission Solution to MATLAB and Simulink Challenge project <'232'> <'Human Motion Recognition Using IMUs'>